-A seasoned workforce, reentry, and community development professional with 30+ years of experience working with ex-offenders, high risk adults, and community and faith-based organizations.
+A workforce, reentry, and community development professional working 30+ years with ex-offenders, high risk adults, and community and faith-based organizations.

 Joe Paul has demonstrated experience and success with: evidence-based program design and implementation; advocacy for systems change; multidisciplinary and cross-sector collaboration management; and strategic planning.